edmaregidio/ringer_tunings/README.md

 the information through physics expert knowledge, while keeping the discriminating patterns.

+## Branch Descritption:

+This branch is dedicated to include all tunings related to the `fast calo` step in the e/g HLT.

 ## Tags:

 All tunings tags should be included into the `versions` directory.
 For each tag, you must add some description here